azishio/voxel-tiler-core-rs/README.md

 It also exposes functions related to intermediate processing, so you can partially implement your own implementation if you want to perform advanced processing.

+If you want to try out the basic functionality right away, you can use [voxel-tiler-cli](https://crates.io/crates/voxel-tiler-cli) wrapped in the CLI.

 ## Features

 + Voxelization processing based on pixel coordinates